Fluid-Client-Development/Cape-Server/README.md

 ```

 This file contains a map of player to a cape file.
 This isn't ideal, but any kind of proper cape system requires server hosting, and server hosting requires money, so.......... you know

+### Note :
+The "by_player.json", there are no player names, those are all minecraft UniqueID (or whatever).